dewski/cmd-enter/README.md

 # cmd-enter

 Every textarea should let you submit comments by pressing cmd-enter or ctrl-enter.
 For every site that doesn't support it, a kitten weeps.
-Here's to fixing that.
+Here's to making less kittens weep.

 ## Requirements